 Specific building-related illnesses are those illnesses for which a link between building-related exposure and illness is proved.
-Examples include Legionnaires' disease (see Pneumonia: What Is Legionnaires' Disease?), occupational asthma (see Environmental Lung Diseases: Occupational Asthma), hypersensitivity pneumonitis (see Allergic and Autoimmune Diseases of the Lungs: Hypersensitivity Pneumonitis), and inhalational fever.
+Examples include Legionnaires' disease (see see What Is Legionnaires' Disease?), occupational asthma (see see Occupational Asthma), hypersensitivity pneumonitis (see see Hypersensitivity Pneumonitis), and inhalational fever.

 Inhalational fever is a fever caused by exposure to organic (made of materials that contain carbon and are part of living organisms) aerosols or dusts.
 Metal fumes and polymer fumes can also produce fever.

 In nonindustrial buildings, humidifier fever occurs as a consequence of humidifiers or other types of ventilation units serving as a reservoir for the growth of bacteria or fungi and as a method of aerosolizing these contaminants.
 People with humidifier fever have a low-grade fever, malaise, cough, and shortness of breath.
 Improvement that occurs when exposure stops (for example, after a weekend away from the building) is often an indication of the cause.
 The condition starts abruptly and usually lasts a few days.
 Symptoms may be absent or subtle.
 Clusters of cases are common.
 Disease can occur after initial exposure.
 Acute episodes do not generally require treatment apart from removal from the contaminated environment and drugs to reduce the fever.
 If symptoms persist, testing may be required to determine if infection or another condition is causing symptoms.
 Sampling to detect airborne organisms can be costly and time consuming but is necessary in some cases to document the source of contaminated air.
 Inhalational fevers are usually prevented by good maintenance of ventilation systems.